 - Pricing and Availability: at least one region selected.

-- Export Compliance: answered (Yes/No on encryption).
+- Export Compliance: answered (encryption Yes/No).

 - Content Rights: answered.